cylonid/NativeAlphaForAndroid/README.md

 *Q: Why would I need this app if any mobile browser can do the same?*

-A: Mobile browser can only produce shortcuts which give a native, borderless fullscreen experience if the website has a Progressive Web App (PWA) manifest.
+A: Mobile browsers usually only are able to create shortcuts which give a native, borderless fullscreen experience if the website has a Progressive Web App (PWA) manifest.
 Unfortunately, most websites do not offer this feature yet.

 *Q: Is this a web browser?*